 Check if you’re running any Edge Functions that could be blocking the request.

 If you’re using rewrites to proxy a site into the sub-directory of another, make sure the assets are published at a URL that matches the directory structure of the proxy-source.
 You can always use

 <base>tag or absolute URLs to make sure assets load reliably.

-In case of doubts or confusion, it could be useful to try to build your site locally (using the build command and not the dev server) or download your deploy: https://netlify-file-browser.netlify.app/, to make sure a file actually exists at the path you’re requesting.
+In case of doubts or confusion, it could be useful to try to build your site locally (using the build command and not the dev server) or browse/download your deploy as described in this article: New feature: Browse files in your deploy with the Deploy File Browser , to make sure a file actually exists at the path you’re requesting.